Best Moisturizers and Oils for Bald Men: Top 7 Tested Picks for a Smooth, Hydrated Scalp

 Tips for Cleansing Your Bald Scalp

-We are discussing easy tips for cleansing your bald scalp to keep it healthy, smooth, and irritation-free.
+Clean skin is the foundation of a healthy bald head.
+Here are easy tips for cleansing your scalp so it stays smooth, clean, and irritation-free.

 Daily Cleansing

-Wash your scalp every day with a gentle cleanser or aloe-based shampoo.
-Avoid harsh soaps that strip natural oils.
+Wash your scalp once or twice daily with a gentle cleanser or an aloe-based, sulfate-free wash.
+Avoid harsh bar soaps that strip natural oils and leave your skin feeling tight.

 Exfoliation